 2. Committee Membership

-The Center Director must actively participate on the Occupational Safety and Health Committee.
+The Center Director must actively participate on the Occupational Safety and Health Committee and attend at least 70 percent of the committee meetings.
 In addition to the Center Director, committee membership must include:

 (a) The center Safety Officer (facilitator)